cjakabos/portfolio-web/README.md

 View results:
-- Pictures: correlation between parameters and the different segments.
+- Graphs: correlation between parameters and the different segments.
 - Table: current list of customers from postgres db.

 The module is built as Micro Frontend: